-Since the IGF in Hyderabad, the Dynamic Coalition on the Internet of Things (DC-IoT) has engaged in debate at IGFs and at meetings in between IGFs on the usefulness of Internet of Things, its necessity to help address global and local societal challenges, and the challenges that need to be addressed in order to ensure the Internet of Things is developing in a way that serves people around the globe.
+Since the IGF in Hyderabad, the Dynamic Coalition on the Internet of Things (DC-IoT) has engaged in debate at IGFs and at meetings in between IGFs on the usefulness of Internet of Things, its necessity to help address global and local societal challenges, and the challenges that need to be addressed in order to ensure the Internet of Things is developing in a way that serves people around the globe by enabling them to realize the potential benefits and innovative applications that IoT can provide while addressing the risks and concerns which can arise from new uses of data.
 At the IGF 2015, in Joao Pessoa the DC-IoT presented and discussed its first draft paper on Internet of Things Good Practice policies.